CryoMyst/HeatVR_AuthBypass/README.md

 If you have issues with the .Net parts of powershell maybe try installing the .Net runtime https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48

-## Steps binary
-Because of some .Net version issues I have also included the initial binary implementation.
-1. Download HeatUnlocker.exe and System.Management.dll from ./binary
-2. Run HeatUnlocker.exe (You can see output when run in terminal)

 ## Explanation
 Instead of patching the binary this makes use of the Auth class behaviour of a HWID in the PlayerPrefs allowing bypassing Patreon.
 Therefore this will work for all versions until they patch this mode of authentication out.